 The Incredible Casa de los Venados

 Another highlight was Casa de los Venados, an incredible private collection of over 3000 pieces of Mexican folk art which was on display in a beautiful hacienda.
 We met the owner, John, who puts all visitor donations toward local charities.
-He lives on the property with his wife, Doriane, and they don’t seem to mind the constant string of strangers walking through the property!
+He lives on the property with his wife, Doriane, and they don’t seem to mind the constant string of strangers walking through their house!

 It really was a very special place and took the couple nearly nine years to renovate the house.
 Tours take place daily at 10.00 am and are free, although donations are welcome.
 We absolutely loved both the house and the folk art, and can’t recommend a visit highly enough.
 It’s probably best to let the photographs do the talking!